5 signs stress induced weight gain is happening to you

-Once the threat disappears, your adrenaline wears off and your blood sugar levels (energy) drastically drops.
-This is where cortisol levels rise high to quickly replace your energy.
+When the threat disappears our adrenaline slowly wears off and our blood sugar levels (energy) drop drastically.
+This is where cortisol really kicks in and rises high to quickly replace the lost energy.

 In one-off situations this response is crucial.
-However, prolonged periods of stress keep your cortisol levels elevated which means more blood sugar spikes, higher blood pressure, insulin and fat storage.
+However, prolonged periods of stress keep your cortisol levels high which means we have more blood sugar spikes, higher blood pressure and increased insulin leading to excess fat storage.
 All of this sets off a chain reaction in which weight gain becomes a vicious cycle.

-Here are 5 signs that stress is causing your weight gain:
+5 signs of stress causing your weight gain:

 1. Uncontrollable sugar cravings

-Sugar is one of the first things you crave when under intense stress because it supplies the body with the quick energy it thinks it needs to escape the stress.
-To make use of that sugar the body releases insulin which shuttles it into our cells for immediate use.
+Simple carbs and sugar is one of the first things you crave when under intense stress because it supplies the body with the quick energy.
+To make use of that sugar the body releases insulin which shuttles it into our cells for instant use.

 2. Slower metabolism